 Top of the pageCheck Your Symptoms

 Many minor postpartum problems can be managed at home.
-For example, home treatment measures are usually all that is needed to relieve mild discomfort from hemorrhoids or constipation.
-If you develop a problem and your doctor has given you specific instructions to follow, be sure to follow those instructions.
+For example, home treatment is usually all that's needed to relieve mild discomfort from hemorrhoids or constipation.
+If you have a problem and your doctor gives you specific instructions to follow, be sure to follow those instructions.

-Most women need some time after delivery to return to their normal activities.
-It is important to focus on your healing and taking care of your baby for the first 6 weeks.
+It's common to need some time to get back to your normal activities.
+It's important to focus on your healing and taking care of your baby for the first 6 weeks.
 Start other activities slowly as you feel stronger.
-Your doctor will tell you when you can have sex again, but for most women, 6 to 8 weeks after delivery is the average time.
+Ask your doctor when it's okay for you to have sex again.
+The average time is 6 to 8 weeks after delivery.
 If you had any problems during your pregnancy or during labor or delivery, your doctor may give you more specific instructions about activities.

 Health Tools help you make wise health decisions or take action to improve your health.